-Humans are great as storytelling and giving meaning to events.
+Humans are great at storytelling and giving meaning to events.
 It’s what makes us the species we are.
 It is how our brains are wired.

 And yet, it is the end of a story that so often determines how we feel about it.
 Let’s look at martyrdom as an example.

-Martyrs creates on-going stories due to their tragic death after often a highlight moment or series of events in life.
+Martyrs create on-going stories due to their tragic death after, often, a highlight moment or series of events in life.

 Martyrdom is powerful because the ending propels the story forward into the minds and retellings of those who are left behind.

 But logically, we know this doesn’t make sense.